ma-santoso/Web-Speech-API/README.md

 * Load the /Web-Speech-API/app folder in chromium extension via 'Load unpacked extension..."
 * Copy the extension id
 * Edit /app/terminal.json and paste the "chrome-extension" property with the id you just copied then save
-* Launch the app via
+* Launch the app by mentioning the trigger word (open,launch, run, execute), followed by one of the available apps in a sentence

-## Current available commands:
+## Current available apps:
-* open terminal
+* file manager = nemo
-* open libre office
+* image editor = gimp
-* open file explorer
+* music player = spotify
-* open image editor
+* office software = libre office
-* open text editor
+* terminal emulator = termite
-* what time is it
+* text editor = nano

 ## To-do List:
 * ~~Making a barebone~~